 The performance of Joel Plaskett Emergency with Mo Kenney scheduled for May 14, 2020, was rescheduled to Thursday, October 23, 2020, and Wednesday, September 29th, 2021 has been postponed to Saturday, September 24th, 2022 at 7:30 PM.
 Please make note of the year, 2022.

-Your tickets dated May 14 or Oct 23 are valid and will be honoured on the new date.
+Your tickets (if not already refunded) dated May 14, Oct 23 or Sept 29 are valid and will be honoured on the new date.

-Joel’s band includes members of The Emergency and Mo Kenney and will be featured in two sets along Joel in the show coming to the Grand.
+Joel Plaskett’s band includes members of Emergency and Mo Kenney and will be featured in two sets along with Joel in the show coming to the Grand.

 218 Princess St.